 For more information on this contact the ATO or your accountant.

-The Australian Tax Office has a range of options for farmers experiencing financial hardship such as deferred payment plans.
+The Australian Tax Office (ATO) has a range of options for farmers experiencing financial hardship such as deferred payment plans.

 Small Biz Connect is a quality, personalised and highly subsidised business advisory program for small businesses in NSW, including agribusinesses.
 Call 1300 134 359 to make an appointment with your local business advisor.